 Click the links below to find more information:

-During this montly rotation, each fellow will experience supervised performance of antenatal diagnostic ultrasound examinations and procedures in the UMMC Antenatal Diagnostic Unit and the Mirror Lake Specialty Clinic.
+During this monthly rotation, each fellow will experience supervised performance of antenatal diagnostic ultrasound examinations and procedures in the UMMC Antenatal Diagnostic Unit and the Mirror Lake Specialty Clinic.
 The fellow will also be trained to properly perform fetal echocardiography in addition to multiple perinatal invasive procedures.
 At the conclusion of fellowship, each individual fellow will have extensive experience with ultrasound.

 During this rotation, the fellow is responsible for the care and management of patients on a busy and complex antepartum service that provides the fellow with exposure to a myriad of disease processes.
 The fellow will be working closely with residents during this rotation, providing them with invaluable teaching opportunities.

 In addition to the antepartum service, the service fellow will be assisting MFM staff in our fetal surgical center.
 Responsibilities in this area include performing ultrasounds and formulating plans of care for patients whose pregnancies are complicated by fetal anomalies.